lostinvasion/secure-client-deployment-macOS/README.md

-This is a simple script I use to deploy Cisco Secure Client to macOS clients in an Intune environment.

 If you use a Cisco Meraki MX Firewall, Cisco restricts access to individual pkg files.
 The pre-deploy package available for download on the MX Dashboard bundles all Cisco Secure Client packages into one `.pkg` file.
 In many cases, only the core VPN is needed.

 This script creates a temporary `choices.xml` file on the client used during installation to only install the needed packages (in this case, only the core VPN module).